pallets-eco/flask-mail/docs/index.rst

 One of the most basic functions in a web application is the ability to send emails to your users.

-The **flask-mail** extension provides a simple interface to set up SMTP with your `Flask`_ application and to send messages from views.
+The **Flask-Mail** extension provides a simple interface to set up SMTP with your `Flask`_ application and to send messages from your views and scripts.

-This extension requires the `Lamson email library <http://lamsonproject.org>`_.
-However it only uses the low-level API and does not require you set up a Lamson application with your mail server.

 Source code and issue tracking at `Bitbucket`_.

-Installing flask-mail
+Installing Flask-Mail
 ---------------------

 Install with **pip** and **easy_install**::

-    pip install flask-mail
+    pip install Flask-Mail

 or download the latest version from Bitbucket::